 If you have problems with BATNA theory, you aren’t the only one.
 Some people have privately shared their concerns with me, and I suspect that there are a lot of others who are “in the closet” and don’t express their concerns publicly because BATNAs are so widely taken for granted in our community.

-George Siedel’s comment on my post, BATNA’s Got to Go, identifies a risk that people negotiating transactions could be liable for using BATNAs in bad faith.
+George Siedel’s comment on my post, BATNA’s Got to Go — and Here’s a Better Idea, identifies a risk that people negotiating transactions could be liable for using BATNAs in bad faith.
 His comment cites an interesting article he co-authored on this subject, which he described in this guest post.

 His comment prompted me to think about common emotional risks of “positional negotiation” in litigation, which often relies on parties’ assessments of their BATNAs.